tmsm1999/iOS-Development/README.md

 6 - This was a technique project where I learned Auto Layout by coding in Swift.
 I learned about Auto Layout constraints, visual formatting language and anchors!

+7 - With this app I learned how to decode data from JSON files with codable and parse its content.
+I also learned how to use UITabBarController and UIStoryboard.